hereon-GEMS/pydidas/src/pydidas/docs/src/manuals/gui/frames/ImageMathFrame.rst

 This section allows to perform the four basic operations (addition, subtraction, division, multiplication) between an image and a number.
-The operator must be selected in the drop-down menu and the value can be entered in the edit box.
+The operator must be selected in the drop-down menu and the value can be entered in the text box.
-Clicking the button *Apply arithmetic operation* will execute the operation, store the result in the selected output buffer and display the resulting image.
+Clicking the button :py:data:`Apply arithmetic operation` will execute the operation, store the result in the selected output buffer and display the resulting image.

 Image operators
 ^^^^^^^^^^^^^^^

-The *Apply operator to image* option allows to perform pixel-wise operations on the image.
+The *Apply operator to image* section allows to perform pixel-wise operations on the image.
 Some operators have a numerical value as second input.
 The list of operators is given below: